C

 custom (noun)

 Regular dealings with a shop or business by customers.
-(OD)
+(NOA)

 Business patronage; usually habitual patrons.
 (MW)